Whitsunday Regional Council Libraries - Home page

 What’s On at the Library

-From First Five Forever sessions to Maker Moments and Adult Programs, explore our calendar of events to find out what’s on at your local library branch!
+From First Five Forever sessions to Maker Space and Adult Programs, explore our calendar of events to find out what’s on at your local library branch!

 The LOTE collection across the region is routinely renewed.
 This time around we spotted a few of our favourites… Cannonvale Library currently holds Spanish, German, Dutch, Korean junior items and Korean and Hungarian adult items while Bowen Library hold Tamil adult fiction items.
 Please contact your local branch if you have any queries.